icaparros-at-wiris/wirisnet-docker/README.md

 ### Step 2: Place plugins.war in the Resource Folder

+Create resources folder.

-Locate the resource folder within your project and place the downloaded plugins.war file in this folder.
+Locate the resources folder within your project and place the downloaded plugins.war file in this folder.

 ### Step 3: Start the Docker Container